infobip/infobip-rtc-js-1.x-deprecated/README.md

 ```

 ### Receiving a call
 Besides making outgoing calls, you can also receive incoming calls.
 In order to do that, you need to register `incoming-call` event handler of [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC) client.
 There you can define behavior on incoming call.
-One of the most common thing to do there is to show Answer and Reject options on some UI.
+One of the most common things to do there is to show Answer and Reject options on some UI.
 For purposes of this guide, let's see example that answers incoming call as soon as it arrives:

 ```
 infobipRTC.on('incoming-call', function(incomingCall) {